ai4ce/FusionSense/instructions/install_robotics.md

 ## GelSight Mini Tactile Sensor
 3. Install the [GelSight tactile sensor interface package](https://github.com/ai4ce/gelsight_ROS2_interface).
-    - **Unfortunately**, this package is built upon a codebase that has not been open-source.
-We will update the link within a few weeks when the dependency is fully open.
-Stay tuned!

     - Note that this is not the same as the official GelSight implementation.
 We made some tweaks and (hopefully) improvements, so you are strongly encouraged to use our own package.

 **Note:** See [3D Printing Instructions](3d_printing.md) for some caveats on the dimension of the camera/sensor mount and the world-frame coordinates of the camera and the tactile sensor.